 Durden distinguishes between animations and transitions.
 Animations cover the small effects, like the path indicators in the menu.
 Transitions cover larger shifts from switching between workspaces and going between workspace view and the menu HUD.

-Animation speed can be tuned via the global/config/visual/animation speed setting.
+Animation speed can be tuned via the global/settings/visual/animation speed setting.
 There is also a separate window animation speed property that, if set, adds animations to window resizing, movement and swapping when in tile mode and in float mode.

 Visual schemes are profiles that are scanned on startup from the devmaps/schemes filesystem path.
 They can be applied globally, per display, per workspace or for a single window.
 Arbitrary menu paths for both the global and the target menu namespace can be added, and also forward color scheme information to clients that support that feature.
 The idea is to provide more comprehensive presets to mimic other desktop environments and let you dynamically switch between different schemes.
 See the default.lua profile for an example.
 This profile is also activated by the included autorun.lua startup script.

 This is an advanced feature that may terminate or render the current session useless if you are not careful.
 There is no filtering of which menu paths that can be activated, but the main intent is to batch actions that changes the visual/interactive profile in a non-destructive way.